-Many of the supplements that fit in this category make up the mainstay of many bodybuilders' diet/food regimes.
+Many of the supplements that fit into this category make up the mainstay of many bodybuilders' diet/food regimes.
 All of them serve some purpose well, and for some the cost is well justified.

-To be thought of as healthy fast food, and nothing more.
+Which is to be thought of as healthy fast food, and nothing more.
 In your attempts to increase your daily caloric intake, MRPs provide a fast and convenient source of quality protein, carbohydrates and (sometimes) EFAs.
 Given the cost in buying quality "real" food, MRPs are often a good choice.
 Typically, a MRP is 260 Calories and has a macronutrient ratio of PCF 37g/24g/0-2g.
-Some good MRPs are Myoplex (EAS) and Ny-Tro Pro (AST-SPORTS).

 During dieting, it is often a good idea to increase total protein consumption, but with a concurrent reduction in carbohydrate and fats.
 This can be done easily with a protein powder, which generally has a PCF of 17-40g/0-3g/0-1g.
 There are varying qualities of whey protein, the best of which may be Next Nutrition's Ultimate Designer Whey Protein.
 But, so long as you have filtered, ion-exchanged whey you should be fine.
 Some good protein powders would include Simply Whey (EAS), Vyo-Pro (AST-SPORTS), VP2 (AST-SPORTS), Designer Protein.